VIB-PSB/MINI-AC/example/README.md

 # **MINI-AC example**

-this README summarizes the format of the input and output files of MINI-AC overall, but more specifically the files of the example test to run MINI-AC.
+This README summarizes the format of the input and output files of MINI-AC overall, but more specifically the files of the example test to run MINI-AC.
 WARNING: some output files where shortened to only the first 100 lines to be able to upload them.
 To get the full output files, please run pipeline test in your machine.

 ## **MINI-AC INPUTS**